 BetMGM Bonus Code SIBONUS50: Claim $1,500 First Bet for PGA Championship, NBA & NHL Playoffs

-Use BetMGM bonus code SIBONUS50 to unlock a $1,500 First Bet offer and $50 MGM Rewards Points as part of today's best sportsbook promos.
-New users can claim up to $1,500 back in bonus bets if their first wager loses.
-With moving day at the PGA Championship, NBA and NHL playoff action, and more on the schedule, May 16 is the perfect time to sign up.
+Use the BetMGM bonus code SIBONUS50 to claim a $1,500 First Bet offer and $50 MGM Rewards Points for Sunday, May 17.
+New users can place their first wager on the PGA Championship final round, NBA and NHL playoffs, WNBA, or MLB — and get their stake back in bonus bets if it loses.
+Explore more sportsbook promos or jump straight to $1,500 First Bet to get started.

 How the BetMGM bonus code offer works for the PGA Championship and playoffs

-The BetMGM bonus code SIBONUS50 unlocks two welcome offers depending on your state.
-Most new users across eligible states receive the $1,500 First Bet offer, while new users in MI, NJ, PA, and WV can choose a Bet $10, Get $150 offer if their first wager wins.
-Both offers also come with $50 MGM Rewards Points, win or lose.
+The BetMGM bonus code SIBONUS50 unlocks two strong welcome offers depending on your state.
+Most new users across eligible states can access the $1,500 First Bet offer, while bettors in MI, NJ, PA, and WV have access to an additional option: bet $10 and get $150 in bonus bets if that first wager wins.

+- Bonus bets expire seven days after issuance and cannot be withdrawn directly — you must use them before accessing any resulting payout.

+- Win or lose, all users receive $50 in MGM Rewards Points just for placing that first wager.

-For new users in MI, NJ, PA, and WV, the Bet $10, Get $150 offer is also available using the BetMGM Sportsbook promo code SIBONUS50.
-Place a minimum $10 wager, and if it wins, you receive $150 in bonus bets issued as three $50 bonus bets.
-Whether you are betting on Rory McIlroy's moving-day round or an NBA playoff game, this offer adds serious value to your first bet.
+For users in MI, NJ, PA, and WV, the Bet $10, Get $150 offer is also available.
+Place a $10 minimum wager using the BetMGM Sportsbook promo code SIBONUS50, and if it wins, you receive $150 in bonus bets issued as three $50 bonus bets, in addition to your normal winnings.
+Those bonus bets also expire after seven days.

+Say you back Scottie Scheffler to win the PGA Championship final round with a $200 wager.
+If he falls short on Sunday, BetMGM returns your $200 as bonus bets.
+If he closes it out, you collect your winnings and still earn your $50 MGM Rewards Points.
+The same logic applies whether you are betting an NBA conference finals spread or an NHL overtime prop.

 This BetMGM promotion is available to first-time users in the following states: AZ, CO, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MS, NC, NJ, OH, PA, TN, VA, WV, WY.
 It is not available in NV, NY, or Ontario, Canada.

-How to claim your BetMGM promo code for moving day at the PGA Championship
+How to claim the BetMGM offer for Sunday's PGA Championship and playoff action

 Claiming the bonus code for BetMGM is straightforward.
-Follow these steps to get started before the action tips off on May 16:
+Follow these steps to get your account set up before the final round tees off:

-- Place your first wager: Bet on any available market, such as the PGA Championship leaderboard, an NBA playoff series, or the Canadiens vs. Sabres Game 6.
+- Place your first wager: Bet on any market — the PGA Championship leaderboard, an NBA playoff spread, an NHL series price, a WNBA game total, or an MLB run line.
 If your bet loses, you receive your stake back in bonus bets, up to $1,500.

-- Collect your winnings: If your first bet wins, withdraw your cash winnings immediately.
-Bonus bets must be used before any payout from them can be accessed.
+- Collect your winnings: Winning bets pay out immediately and can be withdrawn right away.
+Bonus bets must be used within seven days before any resulting payout can be accessed.

 For a full breakdown of the platform, check out our BetMGM review.